dalgard/meteor-viewmodel/README.md

     // Get child viewmodel reactively by name var field = this.child("field");

-    // Child may not be rendered the first time this value is used return field && field.prop();
+    // Child may not be ready the first time around return field && field.prop();
   },